 |has a positive attitude towards learning and gives his/ her best||acts as a positive role model for our school community||treats others fairly|

-All staff in St David’s Primary School believe that all children are entitled to an education of the highest quality which is relevant and challenging; set in a safe, secure, nurturing environment.
+All staff in St David’s believe that all children are entitled to an education of the highest quality which is relevant and challenging; set in a safe, secure, nurturing environment.
 We aim to promote positive behaviour and early intervention.

-We will promote the highest levels of citizenship so that the children can go forward with an independent joy of learning and team working skills that will serve them for life.
+We will promote the highest levels of citizenship so that the children can go forward with an independent joy of learning and team working skills which will serve them for life.
 We believe a whole school positive behaviour management approach is essential for effective teaching and learning.

 - everyone has the right to learn and work in a safe environment and be treated fairly and with respect